 5. Feature staff members

-Spotlight a staff member each week.
+Spotlight a staff member each week (if they want to take part, of course).
 Have them talk about their role and favorite dish, what college they go to if they’re a student, a fun fact about themselves or something else to showcase their unique personality.

 6. Create a strong brand voice